Virtualization Tuning and Optimization Guide

 Chapter 1.
 Introduction

-- When using KVM, guests run as a Linux process on the host.
+- When using KVM, guests run as a Linux processes on the host.

 - Virtual CPUs (vCPUs) are implemented as normal threads, handled by the Linux scheduler.

-- Guests inherit features such as NUMA and huge pages from the kernel.
+- Guests do not automatically inherit features such as NUMA and huge pages from the kernel.